IwanKurniawan50/Iwan-Kurniawan/README.md

 # Hi there!
 Iwan here :construction_worker_man:

 A beginner analyst based in Jakarta.
 I enjoy learning something new, also like reading books and sports.
 Occasionally, publish posts [here](https://medium.com/@kurniawan50).
-Presently working as a Support Analyst at [Telkom Indonesia](https://www.telkom.co.id/sites).
+Presently working as a Support Analyst at Telco Company.
 In my daily job, I do a lot of simple analytics to determine sales performance.
 From the start of a professional career, many jobs are related to data and analysis.
 I speak English, Indonesian and Javanese (mother tongue), but very professional in Google Translate.
 I will enjoy connecting with you, feel free to add my [linkedin](https://www.linkedin.com/in/iwankurniawan50/).

 - make it work
 - make it beautiful